 If your application is successful but the qualification which you obtained abroad is not sufficient to begin studying at the University of Mannheim, we will enroll you at the Studienkolleg Heidelberg.

-You must submit notarized proof that your proficiency in German is equivalent to at least level C1 of the common European Framework of Reference for Languages (CEFR).
+If you are applying for a German taught program, please submit notarized proof that your proficiency in German is equivalent to at least level C1 (Goethe Zertifikat C2) of the common European Framework of Reference for Languages (CEFR).

 Applicants to bachelor’s programs have to include proof that they have taken an aptitude test with their application.
 This document doesn’t contain your results.
 It just proves that you have taken the test.
 You can find the aptitude tests, which are only available in German, here: